Animals: The Ultimate Guide To The Animal Kingdom

 Fish are aquatic animals with streamlined bodies, fins instead of limbs, and gills.
 Gills are organs that extract oxygen from the water and excrete carbon dioxide.

-Today, around half of all vertebrate species are fish.
+Around half of all vertebrate species are fish.
 There are two main types of fish: bony fish (Osteichthyes) and cartilaginous fish (Chondrichthyes).

 Bony fish are by far the largest group of fish.
 The group includes fish such as trout, goldfish, cod and marlin.
 Cartilaginous fish include the sharks, rays and skates.